CSE404-Group1/documents/SRS.md

 ### 1.4
 ## Product Scope

 The purpose of the E-commerce web application is to make life easy for the customers who are searching for deals on offers and sales.
-With the help of our online application they don't have to search for hours after hours in shopping malls, google, facebook and social media's to find the offer of the product they want to buy.
+With the help of our online application they don't have to search for hours after hours in shopping malls, google, Facebook and social media to find the offer of the product they want to buy.

 ### 1.5
 ## References